Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: SKETCHED INPUT SKETCHED OUTPUT KERNEL REGRESSION

-\section{Sketched Input Sketched Output Kernel Regression}
+\section{SKETCHED INPUT SKETCHED OUTPUT KERNEL REGRESSION}

-In this section, we describe how to construct $\tilde{h}$ , a low-rank approximate estimator of $\hat{h}$, thanks to orthogonal projection operators $\widetilde{P}_X$ and $\widetilde{P}_Y$ onto subspaces of $\bmH_x$ and $\bmH_y$ respectively.
-A general sketching approach is proposed to define such projectors.
-Ultimately this gives rise to a novel estimator $\tilde{f}$ for structured prediction.
+The goal of this section is to construct a low-rank estimator of $\hat{h}$ by using sketching on both the input and output kernels.
+Note that sketching the feature maps is not desirable here: if we replace the output features $\psiy(y_i) \in \Hy$ with some sketch-dependent approximations $\tilde{\psi}_\bmY(y_i) \in \reals^m$ we become unable to compare the resulting $\tilde{h}$ to the target $h^*$.
+Indeed, $\tilde{h}$ is an approximation of $x \mapsto \E_{y}[\tilde{\psi}_\bmY(y)|x]$, which is a biased version of $h^*$ due to the sketch realization.
+Instead, as we show below, seeing sketching as orthogonal projections provides a natural way to solve our problem.
+Ultimately, this gives rise to an estimator $\tilde{f}$ for structured prediction which is versatile, easy-to-implement, theoretically-based and scalable to large data sets.

-\paragraph{Low-rank estimator.} Starting from the expression of $\hat{h}$ in \eqref{eq:Hexp}, we replace the sampling operators on both sides, $S_X$ and $S_Y$, by their projected counterparts, $\widetilde{P}_X S_X^\#$ and $\widetilde{P}_Y S_Y^\#$, in \eqref{eq:ridge_est_H}, so as to encode dimension reduction.
-The proposed low-rank estimator expresses as follows:
+\paragraph{Low-rank estimator.} Given two orthogonal projection operators $\projX$ and $\projY$, we start from \eqref{eq:ridge_est_H} and replace the sampling operators on both sides, $\SX$ and $\SY$, by their projected counterparts, $\SX \projX$ and $\SY \projY$, so as to encode dimension reduction.
+The proposed low-rank estimator is expressed as follows:

-In the following, we show how to design the projection operators using sketching and then derive the novel expression of the low-rank estimator in terms of weighted combination of the training outputs: $\tilde{h}(x) = \sum_{i=1}^n \tilde{\alpha}_i \psi(y_i)$, yielding a reduced computational cost. \paragraph{Sketching.} In this work, we chose to leverage sketching \citep{mahoney2011randomized, woodruff14} to obtain random projectors within the input and output feature spaces.
-Indeed, sketching consists in approximating a feature map $\chi : \bmZ \to \bmH_z$ by projecting it thanks to a random projection operator $\widetilde P_Z \in \bmH_z \otimes \bmH_z$ defined as follows.
-Given a random matrix $R_z \in \reals^{m_z \times n}$, $n$ data $(z_i)_{i=1}^n \in \bmZ$ and $m_z \ll n$, the linear subspace defining $\widetilde{P}_Z$ is constructed as the linear subspace generated by the span of the following $m_z$ random vectors
+We now show how to design the projection operators using sketching and then derive the novel expression of the low-rank estimator in terms of a weighted combination of the training outputs: $\tilde{h}(x) = \sum_{i=1}^n \tilde{\alpha}_i \psiy(y_i)$, yielding a reduced computational cost.
+IOKR and SISOKR approaches are illustrated on \cref{fig:IOKR_SISOKR}. \paragraph{Sketching.} In this work, we chose to leverage sketching to obtain random projectors within the input and output feature spaces.
+Indeed, sketching consists of approximating a feature map $\psiz : \bmZ \to \Hz$ by projecting it thanks to a random projection operator $\projZ$ defined as follows.
+Given a random matrix $\sketchz \in \reals^{\mz \times n}$, $n$ data $(z_i)_{i=1}^n \in \bmZ$ and $\mz \ll n$, the linear subspace defining $\projZ$ is constructed as the linear subspace generated by the span of the following $\mz$ random vectors